cjneely10/MetaSanity/FuncSanity.md

        merops_pfam  PF00082               9           132
             prokka  atsA_12               19          567
 -------------------------------------------------------------------------------------------</code></pre>

+This is an excerpt of the table summarizing putative metabolic functions and raw peptidase counts for the entire genome set.
+Large sections of it have been omitted below.

 - View the summary table using `dbdm SUMMARIZE -c Metagenomes/ -t functions`